Lake Buchanan Known for its Fishing, Nature and Size

 Public parks on Lake Buchanan:

-- Cedar Point Recreation Area, 545 RR 3014 in Tow — At 400 acres, this Lower Colorado River Authority facility is one of the largest pieces of public land on Lake Buchanan and features 3 miles of shoreline.
-Hike, fish, camp, or watch wildlife.
-Overnight camping is on a first-come, first-served basis, and there are no fees.
-Go to lcra.org or call (512) 473-3366.
+- Cedar Point Recreation Area, 545 RR 3014 in Tow — At 310 acres, this Lower Colorado River Authority facility is one of the largest pieces of public land on Lake Buchanan and features 3 miles of shoreline.
+Fish, camp, or watch wildlife.
+Overnight camping is on a first-come, first-served basis.
+Go to lcra.org or call (512) 473-3366 for reservations and fees.

 - Black Rock Park, 3400 RR 261 in Buchanan Dam — This 25-acre park has 18 mini-cabins for rent, RV hookups, and an events hall.
-Enjoy fishing and swimming.
-Llano County operates a small park with a boat ramp adjacent to Black Rock Park.
+Enjoy fishing, mini golf, swimming, and watercraft rentals.
+Llano County operates a small park next door with a boat ramp.
+You can put your boat in there for free and ride on over to Black Rock Park for all its amenities.

 - Canyon of the Eagles, 16942 RR 2341 in Burnet — A nature resort where guests can get away from the hustle and bustle of daily life.
 Located on Lake Buchanan, the resort has sweeping views of the lake.
 The guest cottages are spread apart, lending a sense of seclusion under the tall oak trees.
 A glistening swimming pool invites guests for a dip after activities such as hiking and fishing.